sean-yeoh/simple_spark/README.md

 simple_spark = SimpleSpark::Client.new
 ```

-You can also override the other options if you need to in advanced scenarios, the full signature is (your_api_key, api_host, base_path, debug), i.e.
+You can also override the other options if you need to in advanced scenarios, the full signature is (api_key, api_host, base_path, debug), i.e.

 ```ruby
 simple_spark = SimpleSpark::Client.new('your_api_key', 'https://api.sparkpost.com',  '/api/v1/', false)